Carlos-ortiz23/OrderFlow-API/README.md

 # OrderFlow API

 REST API built with Node.js, TypeScript, and Clean Architecture to manage orders through an intelligent Telegram chatbot.
-The system allows users to place product orders through natural conversation, using artificial intelligence (OpenAI) to process requests, search for products, and complete transactions automatically.
+The system allows users to place product orders through natural conversation, using artificial intelligence (LLM providers) to process requests, search for products, and complete transactions automatically.

 ## 🎯 What is OrderFlow?